 A quality septic tank must have three layers.
 Firstly, a fat layer where the scum floats to the surface to reduce foul odour.
 Below the scum layer, a transparent effluent layer and a sludge layer of solid waste should be at the bottom.

-The effluent exits out of the septic tank through an outlet pipe and gets discharged into a drain field or a series of perforated pipes upon entering the new effluent.
-Not to mention, a conventional septic tank system’s entire working principle depends on gravity and bacterial activity.
+The effluent exits the septic tank through an outlet pipe and is discharged into a drain field or a series of perforated pipes upon entering the new effluent.
+A conventional septic tank system?s working principle depends on gravity and bacterial activity.

 B. Package Treatment Plant Design